 I am not a medical professional.
 However, I am still able to share my views from an insider’s perspective.
 The purpose of my blog (and the media we share) is less about me sharing my story than about educating those who follow it.
-It is for this reason that I decided I would go back to when I was first diagnosed with DCM in 2012 and explain how I approached the situation at the time.
+For this reason, I decided I would go back to when I was first diagnosed with DCM in 2012 and explain how I approached the situation at the time.

 I don’t think there is a set way to deal with a situation like this.
 Perhaps we would have some similarities, but every patient’s experience is unique in itself.
 Thus, approaches and ways to deal with an experience vary.

 In the beginning, I felt very lost.
 It is a tough circumstance to grasp.
-What I knew then (and this still applies now) is that I have to keep moving forward and always remember why I need to do this.
-I also know that I have got to do the best I can for as long as I can.
-With that mindset, I have always had to figure out for myself how best to approach living with my condition and how best to build a process to deal with it.
+I knew then (and this still applies now) that I have to keep moving forward and always remember why I need to do this.
+I also know that I have got to do the best I can for as long as possible.
+With that mindset, I have always had to figure out how best to approach living with my condition and how best to build a process to deal with it.

 Nonetheless, even with access to the best care and technology (and of course, depending on the state of your condition and your circumstances at the time), the patient (and his family) would have to play a significant role in this process.

 It starts with taking charge of leading and managing the situation.
-This would be a life-long process including daily management of matters like stress, pain, energy levels, focus, etc. The efforts could further extend the duration of life and the progression of the condition.
-Lastly, it could also help to avoid or delay crises or attacks, (and in some instances, to lessen their impact).
+This would be a life-long process including daily management of stress, pain, energy levels, focus, etc. The efforts could further extend the duration of life and the progression of the condition.
+Lastly, it could also help to avoid or delay crises or attacks (and in some instances, to lessen their impact).

-2. Don’t fight your condition, embrace it!
-Soon after my diagnosis, I came to the realization that the illness is part of me and that I needed to be aware of it and to accept it.
+2. Don’t fight your condition; embrace it!
+Soon after my diagnosis, I realized that the illness is part of me and that I needed to be aware of it and accept it.
 So, rather than resisting an illness that is not going away, it would be better to just embrace it.

-Thereafter, every day I’d make the choice to live fully and to go on.
+Thereafter, every day I’d make a choice to live fully and to go on.
 Every day, I’d wake up and choose to be a husband, a dad, a son, a brother, a friend, an engineer, or simply to contribute to others and to society as much as I could.
-The day I am not able to go on anymore or the day I decide to stop, that’ll be it.
+The day I cannot go on anymore, or the day I decide to stop, that’ll be it.

-3. During the same confusion phase (above), I dwelled into researching about cardiomyopathy and heart conditions.
+3. During the same confusion phase (above), I dwelled on researching cardiomyopathy and heart conditions.
 I regularly underwent exchanges with Dr. Len (my cardiologist in South Africa).
 I went for some psychotherapy sessions (with Judy).
-I also received great support at work, from my family and my partner (who would become my Lovely Wife).
+I also received great support at work from my family and my partner (who would become my Lovely Wife).

 However, as much as others could do for me, I still had to do my part as well.
 Luckily, in my case, I could do a lot.
 With chronic conditions in particular, what health care professionals do for the patient is absolutely crucial.
-At the same time, patients’ roles (in many cases) can be pivotal with regards to the effectiveness of all of these efforts.
-For one, despite the best of care, systems, and technology, one can still easily ‘screw things up’ (to put it bluntly).
+At the same time, patients’ roles (in many cases) can be pivotal concerning the effectiveness of all of these efforts.
+For one, despite the best of care, systems, and technology, one can still easily ‘screw things up (to put it bluntly).
 Many would call for discipline, bravery, or simply for being a good patient.
-People with chronic illnesses have to dig deeper within themselves for excuses to do the right things on a daily basis, both for ourselves and for our dear ones.
+People with chronic illnesses have to dig deeper within themselves for excuses to do the right things daily, both for ourselves and our dear ones.

 Thankfully, in my case, I was still relatively healthy.
 In 2012, I was classified as a Grade II heart patient, according to the New York Heart Association – NYHA classification system.